Accademia Vivarium Novum: Academic year

+Partnerships and collaborations

+The Academy collaborates with over one hundred universities worldwide that participate in a consortium to select and send students.
+It works with institutions such as the Warburg Institute in London and the École des hautes études en sciences sociales in Paris.
+It has partnered with Beijing Foreign Studies University in Beijing, China, to establish the first Faculty of Western Classical Letters.
+It has also established an International School of Advanced Studies in collaboration with ISMEO and the University of Naples "L'Orientale", which hosts recognized scholars from around the world.

 Summer course

 In order to fund these scholarships and to foster effective methods of teaching Latin and Greek, the Academy and the Mnemosyne Foundation organise each year an intensive Summer Course of Latin.
 This course lasts exactly eight weeks, from the end of June to the middle of August, and aims to bring students to the easy reading of the classics without any previous knowledge.
 The course is divided into two modules of four weeks, and is open to pupils of all ages and genders.

 Tyrtarion

 Tyrtarion, or the Tyrtarion choir, is the band and choir of the school Accademia Vivarium Novum.
 Led by Eusebius Aron Tóth, the Tyrtarion choir aims to illustrate and preserve ancient poetry, literature, and music.
 The choir is known for its restoration of Latin and Ancient Greek poetry.
 The name Tyrtarion was established in 2010 by joining the names of the poets Tyrtaeus and Arion.

 Tyrtarion performs classical, baroque, and Renaissance music.
 Usually, they perform the works and poems of ancient Roman and Greek poets such as Homer, Sappho, Anacreon, Lucretius, Catullus, Virgil, and Horace.